-I have not been able to determine whether they manufactured buttons themselves, or only imported and distributed buttons.
+They did not manufacture buttons themselves, but imported and distributed buttons.
 In 1981 they were selling costume jewellery, handkerchiefs, belts, buckles, buttons and sewing accessories.

 Cards exist of both Walkers and Delphi buttons described as ‘A Delphi Product’.
-Delphi was only advertised in 1954.
+Delphi was only advertised from 1954-57.